 Legal Authority

 Contractor has the legal authority to enter into and perform its obligations under this Agreement.
-To the best of Contractor's knowledge, after reasonable investigation, there is no Applicable Law in effect as of the Signature Date of this Agreement that would prohibit the performance by Contractor of its obligations under this Agreement and the transactions contemplated hereby.
+To the best of Contractor's knowledge, after reasonable investigation, there is no Applicable Law in effect as of the Signature Date, and reiterated as of the Effective Date, that would prohibit the performance by Contractor of its obligations under this Agreement and the transactions contemplated hereby.

 No Conflicts or Litigation

 Neither the execution nor the delivery by Contractor of this Agreement nor the performance by Contractor of its obligations hereunder (1) conflicts with, violates or results in a breach of Applicable Law or any other law or governmental regulation applicable to Contractor; (2) conflicts with, violates or results in a breach of any term or condition of any judgment, decree, agreement (including, without limitation, the certificate of incorporation of Contractor) or instrument to which Contractor is a party or by which Contractor or any of its properties or assets are bound, or constitutes a default under any such judgment, decree, agreement or instrument, or (3) will result in the creation or imposition of any encumbrance of any nature whatsoever upon any of the properties or assets of Contractor.
-To the best of Contractor's knowledge, after reasonable investigation, there is no action, suit, proceeding or investigation as of the Signature Date, at law or in equity, before or by any court or governmental authority, commission, board, agency or instrumentality decided, pending or threatened against Contractor wherein an unfavorable decision, ruling or finding, in any single case or in the aggregate, would materially adversely affect the performance by Contractor of its obligations hereunder or which, in any way, would adversely affect the validity or enforceability of this Agreement or any such agreement or instrument entered into by Contractor in connection with the transactions contemplated hereby, or which would have a material adverse effect on the financial condition of Contractor, or any surety or entity guaranteeing Contractor's performance under this Agreement.
+To the best of Contractor's knowledge, after reasonable investigation, there is no action, suit, proceeding or investigation as of the Signature Date, and reiterated as of the Effective Date, at law or in equity, before or by any court or governmental authority, commission, board, agency or instrumentality decided, pending or threatened against Contractor wherein an unfavorable decision, ruling or finding, in any single case or in the aggregate, would materially adversely affect the performance by Contractor of its obligations hereunder or which, in any way, would adversely affect the validity or enforceability of this Agreement or any such agreement or instrument entered into by Contractor in connection with the transactions contemplated hereby, or which would have a material adverse effect on the financial condition of Contractor, or any surety or entity guaranteeing Contractor's performance under this Agreement.

 Contractor's Investigation